 PELS is primarily for UTM students who are learning English as an additional language; however, all UTM students who want to improve their English language skills are welcome to attend.

 PELS can help you learn how to:

 - develop confidence and comprehension in written and spoken English

 - make context-based grammar choices

 - apply academic language and study skills

 PELS begins in the fourth week of the Fall and Winter semesters.

-NOTE: Registration for PELS Fall 2023 is now open.
+NOTE: Registration for PELS Fall 2023 is now closed.
 PELS begins on the last Monday in September of the Fall semester and the last Monday in January for the Winter semester.
 If you have questions or concerns, please email Prof. Sheila: email@example.com

 Every PELS module is asynchronous and will be published on Monday each week at 12:00PM, Eastern Time (ET).
 Each module must be completed by the following Monday at 11:59AM (ET).
 Each module is designed to be completed in 60 minutes (including assessments).

 The synchronous student hours are strongly recommended but not required.
 Student hours are an important opportunity to practice spoken English and meet other PELS students.
 Student hours will feature activities, games, and guest speakers.
 Student hours will be held using Zoom and offered at a time that is agreed upon by attendees.